opf/openproject/docs/user-guide/backlogs-scrum/taskboard/README.md

 ![User-guide-new-task](User-guide-new-task.png)

-Here, you can set the fields *Subject*, *Assigned To*, and *Remaining work*Remaining Hours*.
+Here, you can set the fields *Subject*, *Assigned To*, and *Remaining work* (earlier called Remaining Hours.
 The new task will be created as a child element of the user story in the same row.

 If a task is updated or completed, it can be moved to the respective column by a team member using drag&drop.
 In the background, the status of the work package will be adjusted accordingly.
 Clicking on the work package number opens the work package’s detail view.